Komrod/captn/README.md

 	...
 ```

-You alsa shoulnd put a command on multiple lines (like when using "if").
+You also should NOT put a command on multiple lines (like when using "if").
 ```
 	...
 		"if [ \"$git_user\" != \"\" ]; then",